PLSysSec/haybale/README.md

-As one final note, the [official documentation](https://PLSysSec.github.io/haybale), including many of the links scattered throughout the rest of this README, is for the `master` branch.
-It should mostly also apply to this branch (at least as of this writing), but there is no guarantee that the two will perfectly line up.
+As one final note, the [official documentation](https://PLSysSec.github.io/haybale), including many of the links scattered throughout the rest of this README, is for the (latest stable release of the) `master` branch.
+There will be some differences between the official docs and the `llvm-8` branch of `haybale`.
+You can always generate local documentation for your exact version of `haybale` with `cargo doc --open`.

 ### 2. Acquire bitcode to analyze